Location: Roosevelt

 Joe and I were on a work trip in Watford

 City.
-After a week of 100+ days (in North Dakota??) the clouds rolled in
+After a week of temperatures over 100 degrees (in North Dakota??)

-and grounded the airplane.
-Seeing that the day was shot, we decided to
+the clouds rolled in and grounded the airplane.
+Seeing that the day was

-drive south a ways to check out Theodore Roosevelt National Park.
-I have
+shot, we decided to drive south a ways to check out Theodore Roosevelt

-to admit I had never heard of it before we arrived in North Dakota, but
+National Park.
+I have to admit I had never heard of it before we arrived

-was anxious to check it out.
-We paid the entrance fee at the front gate,
+in North Dakota, but was anxious to check it out.
+We paid the entrance

-and drove on down the single road, stopping here and there at the various
+fee at the front gate, and drove on down the single road, stopping here

-pullouts.
-We decided on hiking a little at the Caprock Coullee Trail.
-The
+and there at the various pullouts.
+We decided on hiking a little at the

-beginning of the trail lead right into a gulch flanked by colorful clay
+Caprock Coullee Trail.
+The beginning of the trail lead right into a gulch

-dunes, each decorated with fluted rills and bulges.
-Layers of horizontal
+flanked by colorful clay dunes, each decorated with fluted rills and bulges.

-had not picked up a trail map, so we had no idea that it probably would
+We had not picked up a trail map, so we had no idea that it probably would

 have been quicker to continue on with the trail around the loop.
 That’s